Azerbaijan–Peru relations: Diplomatic relations

 Diplomatic relations between the Republic of Azerbaijan and the Republic of Peru were established in 1996.

-The Embassy of Azerbaijan in Lima operates since 2015.
+The Embassy of Azerbaijan in the Peruvian capital Lima has operated since 2015.
 The Embassy of Peru in Baku was opened on June 2, 2017 and then closed on March 1, 2020.

 Mehdi Mammadov is the Chargé d'Affaires of the Embassy of Azerbaijan in Lima since June 3, 2015.

 There is a joint Azerbaijani-Peruvian inter-parliamentary working group is functioning in the National Assembly of Azerbaijan.

 In November 2015, there was the Peru-Azerbaijan friendship group established in the Congress of Peru.
 Group is led by Elias Nicholas Rodriguez.

 Legal framework: two documents have been signed between the Republic of Azerbaijan and the Republic of Peru.

 In 2018, governments of these two countries signed a Memorandum of understanding.

 High-level visits

-On August 2, 2012, Minister of foreign affairs of Azerbaijan Elmar Mammadyarov paid an official visit to Peru.
+On August 2, 2012, Minister of Foreign Affairs of Azerbaijan Elmar Mammadyarov paid an official visit to Peru.

-On September 25, 2013, the Minister of foreign affairs of Azerbaijan Elmar Mammadyarov met with the Minister of foreign affairs of Peru Eda Rivas during the 68th session of the UN General Assembly.
+On September 25, 2013, the Minister of Foreign Affairs of Azerbaijan Elmar Mammadyarov met with the Minister of foreign affairs of Peru Eda Rivas during the 68th session of the UN General Assembly.

-On July 6, 2019, the Minister of foreign affairs of Azerbaijan Elmar Mammadyarov paid a working visit to Peru.
+On July 6, 2019, the Minister of Foreign Affairs of Azerbaijan Elmar Mammadyarov paid a working visit to Peru.